-Astronics is a leading supplier of advanced, high-performance lighting systems, electrical power generation and distribution systems, avionics databus solutions, aircraft safety systems for the global aerospace industry as well as test, training and simulation systems primarily for the military.
+Astronics is a leading supplier of advanced, high-performance lighting systems, electrical power generation and distribution systems, avionics databus solutions, enhanced vision systems, aircraft safety systems for the global aerospace industry as well as test, training and simulation systems primarily for the military.
 We sell our products to airframe manufacturers (OEMs) in the commercial transport, business jet and military markets as well as FAA/Airport, OEM suppliers and aircraft operators around the world.
-The Company provides its products through its wholly owned subsidiaries Luminescent Systems, Inc. ("LSI"), Luminescent Systems Canada, Inc. ("LSI Canada"), DME Corporation ("DME"), Ballard Technology, Inc. ("Ballard") and Astronics Advanced Electronic Systems Corp. ("AES").
+The Company provides its products through its wholly owned subsidiaries Luminescent Systems, Inc. ("LSI"), Luminescent Systems Canada, Inc. ("LSI Canada"), DME Corporation ("DME"), Ballard Technology, Inc. ("Ballard"), Max-Viz Inc. ("Max-Viz") and Astronics Advanced Electronic Systems Corp. ("AES").
 On November 30, 2011, Astronics acquired 100% of the stock of Ballard.
 Ballard designs and produces avionics databus solutions for defense and commercial aerospace applications.
 Ballard is part of our Aerospace segment.
+On July 30, 2012 Astronics acquired 100% of the stock of Max-Viz, Inc. Max-Viz is a manufacturer of industry-leading Enhanced Vision Systems for defense and commercial aerospace of improving situational awareness.